Traianoupoli

-Traianoupoli (Τραϊανούπολη) or Traianopolis or Trajanopolis was a medieval settlement in the 14th century in the Evros regional unit of East Macedonia and Thrace region, northeastern Greece, nowadays named Loutra Traianopouleos.
+Traianoupoli (Τραϊανούπολη) or Traianopolis in Thrace, Trajanopolis or Trajanople was a medieval settlement in the 14th century in the Evros regional unit of East Macedonia and Thrace region, northeastern Greece, nowadays named Loutra Traianoupoleos.

 Traianoupoli was also the name of a municipality which existed between 1997 and 2011 following the Kapodistrias Plan.

 Modern town

-Since the 2011 local government reform it is part of the municipality Alexandroupoli, of which it is a municipal unit.
+Since the 2011 local government reform it is part of the municipality Alexandroupolis, of which it is a municipal unit.
 The municipal unit has an area of 163.549 km2.
-Population 2,706 (2011).
+Population 2,315 (2021).

-The seat of the municipality is in Antheia.
+The seat of the municipality was in Antheia.

 Subdivisions

-The municipal unit Traianoupoli is subdivided into the following communities (constituent villages given in parenthesis):
+The municipal unit Traianoupoli is subdivided into the following communities (constituent villages given in parentheses):